ConradMoeller/conRAD/README.md

 # conRAD!

-Just another biking app ... or not ... you decide.
+Just another cycling app ... or not ... you decide.

 For more Information visit the website.